-Some of the more common vulnerabilities found on Internet-facing services include outdated operating systems & software, legacy encryption protocols, misconfigured VPN gateways, web servers & mail servers and administrative services being exposed to the Internet.
+Some of the more common vulnerabilities found on Internet-facing services include outdated operating systems and software, legacy encryption protocols, misconfigured VPN gateways, web servers and mail servers and administrative services being exposed to the Internet.

 Our external penetration testing comprises the following stages, which are representative of a real-life attack:

 During the initial stages of a real-life attack, malicious users will spend time performing reconnaissance, so that a profile or ‘footprint’ of the target organisation can be obtained.
 Information such as the IP addresses in use, hostnames and employee information, can greatly assist an attacker in choosing an effective attack method and may help identify areas of the target organisation’s infrastructure that would render the highest impact if compromised.

 Public databases and information services can contain a wealth of information that may prove useful to an attacker.
 Most of these information sources can be freely and passively accessed and with these information sources residing in the public domain, there is no chance that the searches performed by an attacker will trigger alerts that may notify the target organisation that an attack is being planned.